SEND at Audlem

 The progress of pupils with special educational needs is tracked closely and where necessary, smaller steps such as PIVATS are used to track progress for individuals.

-We are a member of the Nantwich Education Partnership which has employed a specialist SENDCo (Special Needs and Disability Coordinator) to work with all of the schools.
-Our SEND coordinator regularly attends a local cluster group of SENCos to keep abreast of current developments and to gain valuable mutual support.
+We are a member of the Nantwich Education Partnership and our SEND coordinator regularly attends a local cluster group of SENCos to keep abreast of current developments and to gain valuable mutual support.
 There are also close links with the Educational Psychologist, CEAT (Cheshire East Autism Team), Speech & Language, Emotionally Healthy Children and Young People Team, CAMHS Link Team, Occupational Therapy and Physiotherapy.
 This is accessed as a cluster and we have a referral system in place.
 When necessary, additional liaison takes place with feeder EYFS (Early Years Foundation Stage) settings and High Schools, including the arrangement of more visits to High School to allow pupils to become more familiar with premises and staff.
 This is to ensure smooth transition between schools so that a child continues to receive the appropriate intervention and teaching.

 Our Inclusion and Equality Scheme includes our policy for SEND in school.
 This can be found in the policies section of our website.